How are burn restrictions determined?

 Air quality-based restrictions: When fine particles of smoke are on the rise and stagnant weather conditions prevail, Spokane Clean Air can restrict the use of wood burning devices and outdoor burning.
 This strategy is to keep fine particles from exceeding the federal, health-based air quality standards.
-You are encouraged to subscribe to an email alert when burn bans are issued and rescinded.
+Consider subscribing to receive an email alert when burn bans are issued and rescinded.

 A color-coded system is used to report wood burning conditions: